Skip to main content

 Dog licking bread

-Luckily for your pup, there are several Thanksgiving foods she can safely partake in — with your permission, of course.
+Luckily for your buddy, there are several Thanksgiving foods she can safely partake in — with your permission, obviously.
 Keep in mind that dogs with allergies or food intolerances may be more limited on this holiday, so it’s never a bad idea to have some spare kibble and treats lying around.

 Starches like potatoes, yams, and corn are safe and satisfying for pups with an appetite, though make sure they’re prepared plain before you grab some for your dog.
 Butter and oils aren’t toxic for canines, but they will result in a case of the runs.
 Unfortunately, this does rule out mashed potatoes, due to all the added ingredients.